Manta-Network/docs/docs/zkShuffle/Deploy/05-Ethers.js.md

     );
     ```

-Note: Ensure that all of your smart contracts are deployed on the Caldera chain and that you have updated contract addresses on the front-end.
+Note: Ensure that all of your smart contracts are deployed on the Manta Pacific chain and that you have updated contract addresses on the front-end.

 ## [Ethers.js Documentation](https://docs.ethers.org/v5/)